dabapps/django-private-views/README.md

 `django-private-views` protects every view and then lets you explicitly tell which views should be public.
 This makes things both easier and less error-prone.

+## DEPRECATED
+**PLEASE NOTE:** _This repository is no longer actively maintained or regularly used by DabApps and therefore should be considered deprecated.
+Please find alternative packages for your needs or feel free to create and maintain your own fork._

 Installation
 ============